Limitation of Characterizing Implicit Regularization by Data-independent Functions: Regularization

 In conventional machine learning problems, regularization is often realized by adding a specific term to the loss function, namely explicit regularization, to help solve most ill-posed problems.
-However, implicit regularization, which is key to the magic of NNs, is imposed by specific training process.
-To discuss explicit and implicit regularization in a unified way, we revisit the notion of regularization in this section.
-We first present a list of notations we use in this paper.
-Then we provide a general mathematical formulation of regularization, and define implicit regularization and explicit regularization accordingly.
-Finally, we discuss two types of characterization of implicit regularization we focus on in this paper.
+In constrast, one of the magics of NNs is that, as aforementioned, its training often finds a good solution, as if it does the regularization ``implicitly'' \citep{CZhang}.
+To make the future study of explicit and implicit regularization more systematic and unified, we revisit the notion of regularization in this section.
+Mathematical formulation of general regularization is provided, which goes beyond the scope of gradient flow (GF) or gradient descent (GD).
+Based on this, we define implicit regularization and explicit regularization accordingly.
+Finally, we consider implicit regularization of GF for a loss function and discuss two types of characterization of them, both involving data-independent functions (see Example (b) in Section \ref{Subsection Revisiting regularization}).
+These characterizations will be our focus in the rest part of the paper.